Within you, exists a power to change lives. I beg of you to respond when someone calls to you for help.

 Move towards the discomfort, Peter.
 Move towards the pain.
 He needs you, right now.

-The owner looked into the expansive woods and began whistling and calling.
-“She is so skittish.
-She won’t even come directly to me if she has other options, like running away.”
+The owner looked into the expansive woods and began his urgent and desperate plea.
+“She is so timid and afraid of everything.
+She won’t even come directly to me if she has other options.”

 Cathy interrupted, “I think I just saw her.
 Is she small and blond-colored?”

-From inside the house we saw Piper follow her owner into the fenced area of the back yard.
-However, any attempt to close the gate would have frightened Piper and she would have bolted into the safety of the woods.
+Piper followed her owner into the fenced area of the back yard.
+However, I instructed him not to try closing the gate in fear Piper would panic and once again bolt into the safety of the woods.

-I slipped out the front door, walked around the side of the house and saw the open gate in front of me.
-Piper was eluding her owner and was not secure.
-I chose an opportune time to slowly approach the gate and close it while Piper was busy focusing on her owner’s plea for her to come to him.
+I walked around the side of the house and saw the open gate in front of me.
+Piper was focused on eluding her owner and did not notice me.
+However, she was not yet secure.
+I approached the open gate with caution and the stealth of a S.W.A.T. team member.

-“Peter, should I have them let Luna out?
+The dog sitter asked, “Peter, should I let Luna (the other dog) outside?
 Piper loves playing with her and maybe she will follow her back inside the house.”

-Luna came out with a fevered excitement and Piper responded and followed her canine friend into the safety and security of the home.
+Luna came out with a fevered excitement and Piper “snapped out” of what appeared to be instinctual survival mode.
+As Piper and Luna engaged with one another, I closed the gate.
+Piper was secure in the yard and immediately followed her canine friend into the safety of the home.

 The pet-sitter asked, “Peter, what do I owe you?
 Thank you.”

 I addressed both the pet-sitter and owner.
-“You and your families can now rest peacefully and enjoy the rest of your weekend.
+“Both of your families can now rest peacefully and without worry.
+Please, try to enjoy the rest of your weekend.
 I need nothing more.”

-Your community needs you and all the gifts you have to offer.
-Believe it!
+Your community needs you and the gifts you have to offer!

 Be Kind.
 Be Thankful.
 Be Significant